Ulmus crassifolia

 Ulmus crassifolia Nutt., the Texas cedar elm or simply cedar elm, is a deciduous tree native to south-central North America, mainly in southern and eastern Texas, southern Oklahoma, Arkansas, and Louisiana, with small populations in western Mississippi, southwest Tennessee, and north-central Florida; it also occurs in northeastern Mexico.
 It is the most common elm tree in Texas.
 The tree typically grows well in flat valley bottom areas referred to as cedar elm flats.
-The common name cedar elm is derived from the trees' association with juniper trees, locally known as cedars.
+Its Latin name refers to its comparatively thick (crassifoliate) leaves; the common name cedar elm is derived from the trees' association with juniper trees, locally known as cedars.

 Description

 The cedar elm is a medium to large deciduous tree growing to 24–27 m tall with a rounded crown.
 The leaves are small, 2.5–5 cm long by 1.3–2 cm broad, with an oblique base, and distinguish it from Ulmus serotina with which it readily hybridizes in the wild.
 Leaf fall is late, often in early winter.
 The wind-pollinated apetalous perfect flowers are produced in the late summer or early fall; they are small and inconspicuous, with a reddish-purple color, and hang on slender stalks a third to a half inch long.
 The fruit is a small winged samara 8–10 mm long, downy on both surfaces at first, maturing quickly after the flowering in late fall.